-By the argument above, $\widetilde{\Psi}(c, w)$ is one-half of the energy dissipation associated with moving the particles of concentration c according to w, where $\widetilde{\eta} = \eta N_A$ is a macroscopic friction coefficient.
-If one is willing to accept that the free energy \mathcal{F} in (2.4) is the driving force in a gradient flow, then modelling the dissipation with $\widetilde{\Psi}$ corresponds to assuming that dissipation of the free energy happens through viscous dissipation generated by the particles, as they move through a stagnant fluid.
+By the argument above, $\tilde{\Psi}(c, w)$ is one-half of the energy dissipation associated with moving the particles of concentration c according to w, where $\tilde{\eta} = \eta N_A$ is a macroscopic friction coefficient.
+If one is willing to accept that the free energy $\mathcal{F}$ in (2.4) is the driving force in a gradient flow, then modelling the dissipation with $\tilde{\Psi}$ corresponds to assuming that dissipation of the free energy happens through viscous dissipation generated by the particles, as they move through a stagnant fluid.
 While this argument has the advantage of being simple, it neglects the fact-put forward in the previous chapter-that the free energy, and especially the entropy terms, can only be understood from a stochastic point of view.
-In the next section we therefore develop a stochastic view on the Wasserstein distance.
+In the next section we therefore develop a stochastic view on the Wasserstein distance, by connecting it to the fluctuations of Brownian particles.